DasLixou/LeaVM/README.md

 runtime.Run(bytes) // you can use the bytes from "Create ByteCode"

-// I like to make a unused instruction where i can create a breakpoint to see the result of the runtime var i = 1; // create a breakpoint here and look up the runtime variable and it's memory and stack
+// I like to make a unused instruction where i can create a breakpoint to see the result of the runtime var i = 1; // create a breakpoint here and look up the runtime variable and its memory and stack
 ```